 Note that the current model models ship lifts and straddle carriers using the feature HarbourFacility, due to GI Registry conceptual limitations on re-use of concepts.

 All infrastructure features in S-131 carry a vertical clearance attribute, inherited from the abstract type HarbourPhysicalInfrastructure.
 The features are depicted in Figure 7.1 below.
-In addition, they inherit the attributes and associations of higher-level supertypes FeatureType, OrganisationContactArea, and SupervisedArea.
+In addition, they inherit the attributes and associations of higher-level supertypes FeatureType, OrganizationContactArea, and SupervisedArea.